Achronite/node-red-contrib-energenie-ener314rt/README.md

 [node-red module](https://flows.nodered.org/node/node-red-contrib-energenie-ener314rt)

+## IMPORTANT: UPGRADING FROM PREVIOUS RELEASE

+**v0.7.x requires additional software dependencies that must be manually installed first.**

+If you are upgrading from version 0.6.x or below, please ensure that you install node.js v18.2+, `gpiod` and `libgpiod` first (see Getting Started below).

 ## Purpose

 You can use this node-red module to control and monitor the [Energenie](https://energenie4u.co.uk/) MiHome radio based smart devices such as adapters, sockets, lights, thermostats and relays